Skip to main content Skip to complementary content

 KMS key ARN and alias ARN

 The Amazon Resource Name (ARN) is a unique, fully qualified identifier for the KMS key.
 It includes the Encryption Context (TenantID), AWS account, Region, and key ID.
 The ARN is created when you create an AWS KMS key in the AWS Key Management Service.
 In Qlik Cloud, when you change the master key provider in the Management Console to use your AWS KMS key, you must provide the key ARN or the alias ARN to connect the Qlik encryption service to your AWS KMS key.
-See Changing the key provider in the tenant.
+See Create a new key provider in the tenant.

 A) AWS KMS key ARN , and B) Alias ARN in the AWS Key Management Service